stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 these storms injurious to his health, he fitted up a cellar into which he could retreat from their wildest pandemonium.

-  Of Gerrit Martense&rsquo;s descendants less is known than of himself; since they were all reared in hatred of the English civilisation, and trained to shun such of the colonists as accepted it.
+  Of Gerrit Martense's descendants less is known than of himself; since they were all reared in hatred of the English civilisation, and trained to shun such of the colonists as accepted it.
 Their life was exceedingly secluded, and people declared that their isolation had made them heavy of speech and comprehension.
 In appearance all were marked by